InnoSWP/b21-02-anonymous-feedback/README.md

 2. Create a guest session
 3. Share the join link with students
 4. Collect feedback from students
+5. Close the session
+6. Export the session

 **For student:**
-1. Go to join link sent by the instructor
+1. Follow the join link sent by the instructor
-2. Сlick on the "start" button
+2. Сlick on the start button
-3. Leave feedback
+3. Send feedback

 ## Feature list